MCNLin/JS30-arrayCardio2/README.md

   const isAdult = people.some(person => ((new Date()).
       getFullYear()) - person.year >= 19);
   ```
+  returned true since there was a person 19 or older

 #### .every()
 - method tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.